zvifadzomatsenazingoni/Poverty-project/README.md

 NAME_1: Malawi district names.

-WQ1Prop: The percentage of household per district with are ultra-poor.
+WQ1Prop: The percentage of households per district which are ultra-poor.

-4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): The kriged ultra-poverty estimates at the cluster level (raster map) which will partitioned into a high resolution spatial map.
-The partitioned ultra-poverty estimates outfile is WQ1_partitionedEBK.csv.
-The out file data will be used for the Lee's statistc estimation.
+4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged ultra-poverty estimates at the cluster level (raster map) which will be partitioned into a high resolution spatial map.
+The partitioned ultra-poverty estimates will be saved in WQ1_partitionedEBK.csv file.
+The output file data will be used for the Lee's statistc estimation.

 5. The geographic accessibility for secondary and tertiary health care facilities (GA SecondTert.csv): This file contains the geographic accessibility to secondary and tertiary health care facilities in Malawi and its associated univariate local indicators of spatial association (LISA) estimates.
 The column variable labels are:

-   OBJECTID:The spatail unit simple unique identifier.
+   OBJECTID:The spatial unit simple unique identifier.

-   EACODE:The spatail unit long unique identifier.
+   EACODE:The spatial unit long unique identifier.

-   SecTer_in_180: Number of secondary and tertiary health care facilities accessible in 180 minutes.
+   SecTer_in_180: Number of secondary and tertiary health care facilities accessible in 3 hours of walking.

    LISA_I_secter: LISA indices.